Larian Studios: History

 Larian released Divinity: Original Sin, a turn-based role-playing game set between Dragon Commander and Divine Divinity, in June 2014 after several delays.
 The game was funded partly thanks to a Kickstarter campaign which pulled in $944,282, more than double its goal of $400,000.
 Original Sin was originally budgeted at €3 million, twice the amount of cash Larian had on hand, but by the time the game released Larian spent a total of €4.5 million on it; according to Swen Vincke, Larian delayed tax payments and pulled resources from Dragon Commanders development in order to fully fund and complete Original Sin, and the company would have gone bankrupt if the game had not been a success.
 Upon its release, Original Sin became the fastest-selling game in Larian's history.
-An enhanced edition was launched the 27 October 2015, including all formerly published downloadable content and several improvements.Divinity: Original Sin 2, a sequel to Divinity: Original Sin, was funded through Kickstarter as well, raising the necessary amount to create the game within hours, and reaching all of its stretch goals.
-The game takes place 1200 years after the events in Divinity: Original Sin and retains many of the gameplay elements that were present in first Original Sin.
+An enhanced edition was launched on 27 October 2015, including all formerly published downloadable content and several improvements.
+Larian began development of its Divinity Engine along with Divinity: Original Sin.Divinity: Original Sin II, a sequel to Divinity: Original Sin, was funded through Kickstarter as well, raising the necessary amount to create the game within hours, and reaching all of its stretch goals.
 The game was released into Steam Early Access on 15 September 2016, with its full Version 1.0 release taking place just under one year later on 14 September 2017.
+An enhanced version featuring various improvements was released on 31 August 2018.
+At some point Tencent acquired a minority stake in the company.

-Larian Studios are currently developing Baldur's Gate III, which is an upcoming role-playing video game for Microsoft Windows and macOS.
+Larian Studios developed Baldur's Gate 3, a role-playing video game for Microsoft Windows, macOS, Xbox Series X/S and PlayStation 5.
 It is the third main game in the Baldur's Gate series, itself based on the Dungeons & Dragons tabletop role-playing system.
-It released in early access format across all three platforms on 6 October 2020, with a full release scheduled for August 2023.
+It released in early access format on PC and Mac through Steam and GOG on 6 October 2020, with a full release on 3 August 2023.
+The game received universal acclaim and won many awards, including several Game of the Year awards such as from The Game Awards and the D.I.C.E.
+Awards.

+Following the release of Baldur's Gate 3, Larian began work on downloadable content for the title but canceled it.
+The studio considered making Baldur's Gate 4, but decided to instead work on a new project.
+When asked if the new project would be Divinity: Original Sin 3, Vincke could neither confirm nor deny.
+He did, however, say it will be "different than what you think it is" but that it's "still familiar."